Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing the owner and the group owner to vincent and staff
+changing the owner of the file hello to betty